lemonase/lemonase.github.io/content/posts/fetching-data.md

 **Dear Reader:**
-This post is aimed at beginners so if you are already familiar with how APIs work, you might not get mcuh from my explanation, but you are welcome to skim.
+This post is aimed at beginners so if you are already familiar with how APIs work, you might not get much from my explanation, but you are welcome to skim.

 ---